 It's also worth mentioning that this is not necessarily a beginner program (although a beginner could still benefit).
-I won't be getting into any detail an exercise technique so I'm assuming you already have some training experience under your belt (but I will post demo videos on my blog HERE).
-It may take some time to get used to the higher frequency training in this program as well.
+I won't be getting into any detail on exercise technique so I'm assuming you already have some training experience under your belt (but I will post demo videos on my blog HERE).
+This program is better suited to more experienced lifters because of the higher frequency training involved as well.